Masonic Temple of Santa Cruz de Tenerife

+History of the Añaza Lodge

-The Añaza Lodge, The Canary Islands' most important 20th century Masonic lodge, was founded on August 8, 1895.
+The Añaza Lodge, the Canary Islands' most important 20th century Masonic lodge, was founded on August 8, 1895.
 It consolidated rapidly, causing Canary Island Masonry to reorganize in the first part of the century.

+The Lodge was originally under the auspices of a second-order Spanish obedience, the Grande Oriente Ibérico, to which it remained united until 1902.
+The Grande Oriente Ibérico had emerged in 1892 from a group of lodges coming, mostly, from the Grande Oriente Nacional de España of the Viscount of Ros who, for various reasons, decided not to group around the Grande Oriente Español de Morayta.

+In 1903, due to doubts about the true importance of the Grande Oriente Ibérico, they decided to change their auspices, becoming part of the renewed Grande Oriente Español with the number 270.
+The Añaza 270 Lodge lasted under this obedience until 1922.
+Between 1923 and 1931, during the Dictatorship of Primo de Rivera, the Añaza Lodge became part, with number 1, of the newly created Gran Logia de Canarias.
+In 1931, after a divergence of opinions, it was divided into two: the Añaza lodge No. 270, once again attached to the Gran Oriente Español, and the Añaza Lodge No. 1, with a smaller number of members who were expelled from the temple despite their claims.
+Añaza 270 remained in the Masonic Temple of Santa Cruz de Tenerife on San Lucas Street and in the Gran Oriente Español until the military uprising of 1936, when it was dissolved and its assets confiscated by the rebels.

+The building

 The building contains strong symbolism, mostly inspired by the architectural tradition of ancient Egypt.

 The façade is divided into three sections, the central has two huge columns with a plain shaft and palm-leaf capitals, supporting a bulky triangular pediment.
 In this eye there is a radiant ray, representing the Supreme Being, Great Architect of the Universe according to Masonic symbolism.
 Flanking each column are two sphinxes (four in total) lying on their stomachs and covered with a nemes.
-They were carved by the sculptor Compañ Zamorano Guzman (1878–1944).
+They were carved by the sculptor Guzmán Compañ Zamorano (1878–1944).
 The main door is wood and carved with geometric patterns.
 The lintel is decorated with palm leaves and a sun with wings of an eagle, symbol of the deity Horus.
 The building stands on an stereobate.

 The Masonic Temple of Santa Cruz de Tenerife is located at the same latitude (28º north) of the Saint Catherine's Monastery of Mount Sinai (Egypt).
 This monastery was built in the place where according to the Old Testament, Moses received the Tables of the Law.

+In the words of José Manuel Ledesma Alonso, official chronicler of the city of Santa Cruz de Tenerife: "Due to its grandeur, beauty, and perfection, it is considered to be on a par with those in London and Washington".